-• Data Rates - existing PMUs mostly provide signal samples at either 30 or 60 samples per seconds in the US.
+- Data Rates existing PMUs mostly provide signal samples at either 30 or 60 samples per seconds in the US.
 Signals are encapsulated in data packet streams for transport across communication networks, along with meta-data and routing and other communication network -related data.
 Emerging views about the use of PMUs indicates that much higher sampling rates may come into use, resulting in the need for higher data rates in the transport networks and in the PMU data processing systems.
+An example of such a use is the emerging interest in "point-on-wave" measurement, which may require 960 samples per second, but taken on an event-triggered as opposed to streaming approach.
 A core concern is that the NASPInet 2.0 architectures be capable of handling future data rates without the need to rip and replace systems based on the new architectures.
-In other words, it is desirable to use architectural methods to future-proof NASPInet 2 investments as regards data rate growth.

-- Latency applications can have differing latency requirements, depending on the functionality they provide.
+In other words, it is desirable to use architectural methods to future-proof NASPInet 2 investments as regards data rate growth. - Latency applications can have differing latency requirements, depending on the functionality they provide.
 A core concern is that the PMU system be able to support all of the latency requirements, a potential challenge given the need to cross organizational boundaries, cover large physical distances, and likely traverse multiple heterogeneous communication networks. - Throughput this is different from raw data rates; in a communication network, there are potential issues of data overhead (some data must be transported along with the payload to manage its flow through the network and the network uses some of its raw bandwidth for network management purposes independent of specific payload data flows) and communication links may experience congestion, all of which can reduce (sometimes significantly) the average rate at which payload data is delivered.
-Networks can have latency curve "knees," essentially breakpoints at which latency rises significantly, this causing variable performance.
-The communication networks must be designed (where possible) and managed to ensure proper data throughput. - Availability the PMU system be operational for an extremely high percentage of time.
-This will become more crucial as PMUs are used in real time grid operations functions.
+Networks can have latency curve "knees," essentially breakpoints at which latency rises significantly, thus causing variable performance.
+The communication networks must be designed (where possible) and managed to ensure proper data throughput. - Availability the PMU system must be operational for an extremely high percentage of time.
+This will become more crucial as PMUs are used in real time grid operations functions. - Reliability